peffis/ionbeam/README.md

 headersConstraints and bodyConstraints.
-All these fields have default values (defined in [ionbeam_task.erl](https://github.com/peffis/ionbeam/blob/170a24857e9762bfa4c601d17c2109ad4fb6879b/src/ionbeam_task.erl#L6-L17)) so if you are not interested in, e.g. what headers or body are returned from the server you can skip specifying the headersConstraints and the bodyConstraints and so on.
+All these fields have default values (defined in [ionbeam_task.erl](https://github.com/peffis/ionbeam/blob/170a24857e9762bfa4c601d17c2109ad4fb6879b/src/ionbeam_task.erl#L6-L17)) so if you are not interested in what headers or body are returned from the server you can skip specifying the headersConstraints and the bodyConstraints, and so on.

 Example: